 Arctic copepod Calanus glacialis is a keystone species in the White Sea – it is a main food source for juvenile and adult herring (Troshkov and Slonova, 2000).
 Ice algae and phytoplankton are main food sources for C. glacialis (Falk-Petersen et al., 2009), but non-phytoplankton items can also be consumed, such as protists (Levinsen et al., 2000).
-Acartia spp.
-(A. longiremis and A. bifilosa), Centropages hamatus and Temora longicornis are the most abundant boreal copepods in the White Sea (Martynova et al., 2009; Martynova et al., 2011).
+Acartia species (A. longiremis and A. bifilosa), Centropages hamatus, and Temora longicornis are the most abundant boreal copepods in the White Sea (Martynova et al., 2009; Martynova et al., 2011).
 They are omnivorous, but prefer phytoplankton, at least in the White Sea (Martynova et al., 2011).
 Therefore, primary production rates and timing are important for all these species.
 Oithona similis and Microsetella norvegica are omnivorous species; both were observed feeding on detritus aggregates, and O. similis also – on microzooplankton (Paffenhöfer, 1993; Green and Dagg, 1997; Maar et al., 2006).

 Spring phytoplankton bloom is considered the main trigger of C. glacialis reproduction and its early stages recruitment (Ringuette et al., 2002).
 In high latitudes, temperature may influence primary production indirectly, when the temperature rise in spring causes the snow and ice melting, allowing more light penetrating through the ice and thus accelerating the production of ice and planktonic algae.
 Temperature influences phytoplankton production also directly after ice melts and light intensity in surface layer reaches saturation (Tilzer et al., 1986).
 Thus, the reproduction and the early development of C. glacialis depend to some extent on the timing of the spring warming.
 Besides that, the developmental time shortens with rising temperature, and reduction of developmental duration reduces the risk of mortality by predation (Ringuette et al., 2002).
 Therefore, earlier seasonal warming and warmer spring, may result in the increase of the survival rates of this species and, finally, in the increase of its abundance.
 Such process is supposed to take place in the White Sea, where early reproduction of C. glacialis tends to coincide with high numbers of this species in the same years (Usov et al., 2013).
 However, the changes in the seasonal temperature cycle may also lead to the mismatch between C. glacialis physiological readiness to reproduce and phytoplankton bloom (Søreide et al., 2010), which may cause the decrease of the species abundance that counteracts the effect of the temperature increase on population abundance.